 The Coastal Conservancy has received funding for its Wildfire Resilience Program from a block grant from the Department of Conservation’s Regional Fire and Forest Health Capacity program, the California Climate Initiative Program (also known as Cap and Trade), Proposition 68, and Proposition 84.

-To be notified about Wildfire Resilience Program grants, sign up for our mailing list here.
+To be notified about Wildfire Resilience Program and other grants, sign up for our mailing list here.

 Past and ongoing projects funded by the Wildfire Resilience Program include the suite of projects awarded funding in June 2021, and:

 - Martin Griffin Preserve Native Coastal Prairie Restoration Project in Marin county restored and conducted fire reduction actions on 50 acres of the site to restore open, grassland stand structure characteristics of native coastal prairie systems.
 Vegetation management included removing coyote brush and Douglas fir via targeted slash and burn methods to reduce fuel loads along the ridgetops.
 This was one of the first projects in the state to proceed under the Board of Forestry and Fire Protection’s new California Vegetation Treatment Program Programmatic EIR.